-The report of the Holtham Commission set up by the Welsh Assembly Government (which assessed the case for a needs based formula for Wales, and how that might be done) is here.
+The reports of the Holtham Commission set up by the Welsh Assembly Government (which assessed the case for a needs based formula for Wales, and how that might be done) are here.

 The report of the Calman Commission is here.

-The 2010 edition of the Scottish Government’s publication Government Expenditures and Revenues Scotland is here.
+The most recent edition of the Scottish Government’s publication Government Expenditures and Revenues Scotland (published in April 2014 and covering the financial year 2012-13) is here.

 HM Treasury’s paper Rebalancing the Northern Ireland Economy (discussing corporation tax devolution) is here.

 A useful 2008 paper by Iain McLean, Guy Lodge and Katie Schmuecker for IPPR on the present allocations across the UK is here.